ben-davis/notes/cs-app/Computer Systems - A Programmer's Perspective.md

 JIT compilers require dynamically executing code (like JVM) so it can't be offered the same protection.

 #### 3.10.5 Supporting Variable-Size Stack Frames
 Sometimes functions require space dynamically, such that the compiler cannot ahead of time determine the space required.
-E.g. using `alloca` or declaring a local array of variable size.
+E.g. using `alloc` or declaring a local array of variable size.

 To handle this, x86 uses `%rbp` to serve as a *frame pointer* (or base pointer, hence `bp` in `%rbp`).
 As it's a callee-saved register, it must be reverted after the function returns.

 `%rbp` is set to the stack pointer `%rsp` at the beginning of the procedure and remains there for the duration.
 Remember that the stack pointer is always pointing to the top of the stack so the only way it can be used to access local variables is by pointer addition of **known** sized local variables, as allocating dynamically would change the required offset to an unknown amount.
+It would essentially need to know how big the dynamically allocated space is so it could "jump" over that region to the local vars.

-But with `rbp`, it will always be pointing the the base of the stack and therefore can make use of dynamic allocation.

-Local variables are now referred to relative to the base pointer (as they have known sizes so their locations can be inferred).
+But with `rbp`, it will always be pointing the the base of the stack, so local variables can now referred to relative to the base pointer (as they have known sizes so their locations can be inferred).
 They are allocated at the beginning of the stack frame after the base pointer is saved.
 Then after local vars, any dynamic space is allocated (with the stack pointer still pointer to the top of the stack which is not determinable at compile time).

 At the end of the function the stack pointer is set back to the base pointer (rather than use arithmetic as again the size of the stack is not known).
 This effectively deallocates the frame.